How To: Plot Meaningful Graphs

-This post is more for the students who are transitioning from high school to college, and will address the basics, from formatting to plotting – so they don’t have to learn it the hard way!
+This post is designed for the students who are transitioning from high school to college, and will have to design and will address the basics, from formatting to plotting – so they don’t have to learn it the hard way!
 The programs that I use are ProFit and SigmaPlot, but the tips here will generally apply to any software out there.

-The type of graph depends on the data that you have, but generally at this level you will get a range of values for both dependent and independent variables – so scatter plots are the name of the game.
+The type of graph depends on the data that you have.
+Generally, you will get a range of values for both dependent and independent variables – in this case scatter plots are your friend.
 Let’s load up a sample data set:

 Your graph should always have context!
 Whether the title of your graph is placed on top or in the figure description it has to make sense to the reader.
 A general rule of thumb is to name the graph: